 Twitching jigs for steelhead means you are casting and retrieving large twitching jigs using a an up-and-down twitching type of retrieve.
 You raise and lower your rod tip in a “w” type motion to get the jig to follow the same “w” type pattern.

-Twitching jigs for steelhead successfully requires proper presentation as well as using the best types of twitching jigs for steelhead and the right colors and sizes.
+Twitching jigs for steelhead successfully requires proper presentation as well as using the best types of twitching jigs and the right colors and sizes.

 A moving jig gets more strikes, and those strikes can be hard, let’s find out why?

 The Reason And Method For Twitching Jigs For Steelhead

 The reason why twitching jigs for steelhead work so well is that the erratic motion and swim pattern of the jig.
 This erratic swim pattern replicates an injured baitfish.

 In the animal kingdom, it’s usually the young, old, dying, or injured that get eaten and killed by predatory animals, and steelhead are predators.

 I have seen firsthand (probably hundreds of times), the difference between how often a straight-moving lure gets grabbed, compared to the same lure twitched or erratic-moving.

 Just watch professional bass anglers work a minnow-type bait like a Rapala.
 While a new angler will cast and then straight retrieve a Rapala lure, a pro will almost always twitch and rip the lure and impart some extra action almost all the time, and the difference is often 10 times more fish for the pros.

 When twitching jigs for steelhead, you are working the jig in an erratic motion that resembles and struggling baitfish, and it’s hard for a predatory fish not to want to grab it.
 That erratic action triggers a predatory strike response.